 5 Ways to Tell if you have a Mouse Problem

-- 1. You Notice Food Debris.
+- You Notice Food Debris.
 Mice chew their way into their food.
 Homeowners will often find holes in the bottom of dog food, bird seed, and pantry containers.
 At times, the chew pattern shows obvious teeth marks.
-Surrounding the container, crumbs, empty seed hulls, and other debris is often found.
-In the case of food sources like bird seed, this food is sometime found near nesting sites rather than at the spot it is extracted from.
+Surrounding the container you’ll see crumbs, empty seed hulls, and other debris.
+In the case of food sources like bird seed, food may be found near the nesting sites rather than at the spot it is extracted from.